Policy

 # Bad: Gets the entire API object once and assumes all fields exist

-# These will cause errors if api is None or missing expected fields
+# These will cause policy errors if api is None or missing expected fields

 check.assert_true(api["requires_auth"], "API should require authentication")